We all know how to pay out public holidays when staff are working or enjoying an extra day off.

-- If your roster is completely sporadic or you're in doubt, give it to them as a stat day.
+- If your roster is completely sporadic or you're in doubt, give it to them as a public holiday taken.
 You're always better off to be a wee bit generous and play it safe with MBIE.
-Remember, you can always give more than the minimum, so even if you're just feeling sorry for somebody with a really unlucky work rhythm, you can always pay them a stat day even if it's an obvious RDO.
+Remember, you can always give more than the minimum, so even if you're just feeling sorry for somebody with a really unlucky work rhythm, you can always pay them a public holiday taken even if it's an obvious RDO.
 Bear in mind, though, that your employee is never entitled to more than 11 public holidays.

 When some public holidays fall on a weekend, they're moved out to the following Monday (or even Tuesday).
 This is called Mondayisation.
 When this happens, all the standard public holiday rules apply to the Monday (or Tuesday).

 Holidays that can be "Mondayised": the ones that aren't tied to a specific day of the week - ANZAC Day, Waitangi Day, Christmas Day, Boxing Day, New Year’s Day or the day after New Year’s Day.
 If any of these fall within a weekend, they'll be shifted out.

 This is another rule that favours 9-5, Monday-Friday businesses by creating a “long weekend”.
 And once again, if your people have variable schedules or usually work weekends, it gets a bit tricky.
 As the MBIE website says, “Mondayisation only happens if the employee doesn’t normally work on the calendar date of the holiday” (ie if they work Monday-Friday).

 - If your people always work the weekend, and the public holiday falls on a Saturday or Sunday, that day is treated as the public holiday (even if they also work Mondays).
 No matter what, you don't have to pay out the holiday twice.